the-mirak/cloudexam/README.md

 >$ cd docker/part1
 >```

-In this first part you are tasked to dockerize the python application.
+In this first part, you are tasked with dockerizing the python application.
-First create a file called **service.py** and copy paste the following:
+First, create a file called **service.py** and copy-paste the following:
 ```
 import hug
 import random